-- All personal items must be removed from resident offices by the last day of the residency year. - Return office key, pager, and ID badge to pharmacy administrative office staff by the last day of the residency year.
-Note: iPad must be free of any applications added by the resident and the resident must disconnect their Apple account from the iPad. - All university and hospital fees must be paid in full prior to residency checkout.
+- All personal items must be removed from resident offices by the last day of the residency year. - Return office key, laptop and ID badge to pharmacy administrative office staff by the last day of the residency year. - All university and hospital fees must be paid in full prior to residency checkout.